TheProgrammare/Rentalis/README.md

 ## Commercial Licensing

 Rentalis is developed as an open-source project while also allowing a separate commercial licensing model.
+See [`NOTICE`](NOTICE)

 Organizations that require rights or conditions that are not provided by the AGPL may contact the project maintainers regarding a **commercial license**.